eviltwo/InputGlyphs_Docs/docs/steamworks.md

 This feature uses [Steamworks.NET](https://steamworks.github.io/).
 Set up Steamworks by following pages like [Getting Started](https://steamworks.github.io/gettingstarted).
 As long as `SteamAPI.Init()` is executed at the start of the game, this feature will work.

 # Play the game
 Play the game with the Steam.exe client running.
-If Steamworks is initialized successfully, the glyph images provided by Steam will be displayed when you operate the controller.
+If Steamworks is initialized successfully, the glyph images provided by Steam will be displayed when you operate the gamepad.